Weedland FAQ

 What's AVB and what can I do with it?

 Save it.
 Infuse it into butter or coconut oil for edibles.
 Sprinkle it on food.
 Some people make capsules.
-It's not as potent as fresh flower, but it's not nothing either.
+Not as potent as fresh flower, but not nothing either.

 What's the point of an ash catcher?